samirb53/pythongrp-assignment/README.md

-trading strategy doesnt work for now:( however the ml models and etl work perfectly :)
+trading strategy doesnt work for now   :(
+however the ml models and etl work perfectly   :)